 - Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Recipe adapted from Red Star Yeast, method originally from Jim Lahey.

 This will be a super sticky dough.
 Remember, do NOT be tempted to add more flour.
 It will stick to your hands.
 That’s nothing a quick wash can’t fix!

 Let the dough rise at room temperature.
 This recipe is very forgiving.
 Any normal-ish room temperature is fine.
 You’ll know that the dough is finished rising when it has doubled in size and air bubbles have formed on top.

 The dough will still be super sticky after rising.
 That’s ok!
 Using lightly floured hands, form the sticky dough into a ball and place on a large piece of parchment paper.
-Allow to rest for 30 minutes, then score an X on top:
+Score an X on top, then allow to rest for 30 minutes:

 Bake!
 Eat!
 Enjoy!